ozoidemi/ePaper_guest_dashboard/README.md

 *Deservingly so?* Still perhaps.

-But what kind of person sees no issue in forcing users into dealing with a 20-char long random password if their devices can't read the QR?
+But what kind of person sees no issue in shoving a 20-char long random password down their users' throat, when it is possible that users won't be able to use the QR in the first place?

-Moving on...

 **FINAL WARNING - If you decide to proceed, know that you are doing so at your own risk!**

 # Detailed Implementation

-## What are the prerequisites?

-- Home Assistant installation
-  - Home assistant should be running the Unifi Network integration
-- ESPHome host
-- Network infrastructure based on Unifi Network

 ## ESPHome Device